Unveiling Downstream Performance Scaling of LLMs: A Clustering-Based Perspective: Method

-\anno{Specifically, we train a group of language models with increasing parameter counts.
+Specifically, we train a group of language models with increasing parameter counts.
 These models are trained with the same ratio of training tokens to compute per token.
+We use the same set of small models for prediction to evaluate the difficulty characteristics of the task, and will not introduce the target large model evaluation results to avoid feature leakage.

 For each task, we generate 100 samples using \texttt{top\_p}=0.7 and \texttt{temperature}=1.0 for each model, and compute the pass rate by averaging the results.
 This pass rate serves as an estimate of the model’s expected accuracy on the task.
-The resulting values are organized into a difficulty vector, ordered by increasing model size.
-For most tasks, this difficulty vector exhibits a monotonic increase, reflecting the gradual improvement of model capability with scale.}
+The resulting values are concatenated into a difficulty vector, ordered by increasing model size.
+For most tasks, this difficulty vector exhibits a monotonic increase, reflecting the gradual improvement of model capability with scale.

-\anno{After obtaining the difficulty feature vector for each task, we use the improved clustering algorithm that incorporates the following features:} (1) Minimizing intra-class variance to ensure similar extrapolation properties within each cluster; (2) Automatic determination of cluster numbers, as the optimal number varies across evaluation sets and is difficult to pre-specify.
+After obtaining the difficulty feature vector for each task, we use the improved clustering algorithm that incorporates the following features: (1) Minimizing intra-class variance to ensure similar extrapolation properties within each cluster; (2) Automatic determination of cluster numbers, as the optimal number varies across evaluation sets and is difficult to pre-specify.

 To further reduce intra-class variance, we propose an improved MeanShift algorithm to constrain the cluster diameter.
 At the same time, we maintain a minimum number of tasks in each cluster to reduce metric fluctuations.
 We provide the t-SNE visualization of clustering results evaluation tasks on BBH~\citep{suzgun2023challenging} to compare the proposed method and classic clustering algorithms including DBSCAN~\citep{ester1996density} and MeanShift~\citep{fukunaga1975estimation}.
 Each point represents an evaluation sample, and its color denotes the cluster type.
 As shown in \cref{fig:tsne_vis}, our improved MeanShift effectively splits dense areas whereas DBSCAN and the original MeanShift produce connected clusters with large within-cluster distances.